-North American Income Trust (NAIT) stands apart amongst the AIC North America sector funds in combining an income focus with at least 90% of its assets invested in the US.
-NAIT's manager, Fran Radano, believes that this should work in its favour, as there is a good chance that the rotation back into sectors providing value, like financials, will continue over the rest of 2021.
+North American Income Trust (NAIT) stands apart amongst the AIC North America sector funds in combining an income focus with at least 90% of its portfolio invested in the US.
+NAIT's manager, Fran Radano, believes that this should work in its favour, as there is a good chance that the market rotation back into sectors with attractive valuations, like financials, will continue over the rest of 2021.

-Fran expects a strong rebound in dividend growth, with most portfolio holdings expected to meet or exceed pre-pandemic EPS over 2021.
-The scope for a re-rating of the portfolio, coupled with a discount that is wider now than it was during the summer months of 2020, may represent an attractive opportunity.
+Fran expects a strong rebound in dividend growth, with most portfolio holdings expected to meet or exceed pre-pandemic earnings per share over 2021.
+The scope for an increase in the market's valuation of the portfolio holdings, coupled with a discount that is wider now than it was during the summer months of 2020, may represent an attractive opportunity.